Key facts

 Deakin Graduate Learning Outcomes Course Learning Outcomes

-Problem solving Identify, evaluate and select the methods, techniques and processes to best investigate proposed creative arts project; and engage with discovery and ambiguity characteristic of creative practice.
+Problem solving Identify, evaluate and select the methods, techniques, concepts and processes to investigate and apply effective solutions.